Making a start on a neglected front and back garden

 Apart from getting killed outright or dying from an infection from the dirt I want to avoid a bad back, losing an eye and stabbing my feet with the spikey shovel.
 I will come back to that when I remember it’s proper name.
 I just want to enjoy the health benefits of having a nice garden whilst avoiding the unhealthy side effects of hard work.
 I wore gloves, glasses and boots for safety.
 The strimmer is pretty quiet or I would have used the ear plugs I use when Vacuuming.

 Fork, that’s the one I was thinking of.
 Not sure what your supposed to dig with, fork or shovel.
-I tried both just last year and they are both hard work.
+I tried both briefly just last year as a test and found they are both hard work.
 I will just use one till it breaks then switch to the other one.

 I have made a start.
 The first thing I did was cut the grass at the front.
 I bought a cordless strimmer and it didn’t take long.
 Just a tidy really to stop kids from knocking every few hours wanting to cut it.
 They are not cheap either them kids and the flex on their strimmer is not long enough to stretch back to their mam’s gaff so they expect a tenner and free electric.
 I was £10 up by the time I finished the front and it only took 15 minutes.
 There is a tree stump trying to take up all the space to one side.
 I will deal with that another time.